blongworth/hgis/README.md

     of full size sample
 -   How to handle &lt; 1 Atm in vials.
 Backfill?
 -   Measure more test samples prepped on Gilson (7mL CO2, Atm pressure)
--   Test higher dillution (5% CO2 in He)
+-   Test higher dilution (5% CO2 in He)
 -   Define blank, determine whether current-balance correction is needed.
 -   Refine normalization and error propagation for data reduction.

 ## Development

+2021-04-16 - Carbonate test \#4.
+Similar test to last Friday, with C-1,
+C-2, and NOSAMS-2.
+Stable currents and good data.

+2021-04-09 - Carbonate test \#3.
+Good data and stable currents from TIRI-F, TIRI-I, and NOSAMS-2.

+2021-04-02 - High dilution test \#2.

+2021-03-26 - Startup after tank opening and high dilution test.

+2021-03-05 - Carbonate test \#2.
+Much better currents and data than previous attempt.

+2021-03-01 - Test currents and tuning after source cleaning.

 2021-02-12 - Clean source in preparation for next tests.
 Lots of black residue on CO2 delivery arm.
 Flushed steel delivery capillary.